 Instead, he gave up his divine privileges.
 He [Jesus] took the humble position of a slave and was born as a human being.
 Philippians 2:7

-I’ve witnessed the pain a parent feels when their child boards a plane for far off places.
+I’ve personally witnessed the pain a parent feels when their child boards a plane for far off places.
 The mission field beckons with all of its rewards and its dangers.
 The parents can’t foretell the future so they are not certain they will see their child again.
 They grieve as if they might not.
 Yet, they rejoice that some future reunion will ultimately be an eternal one.

 Christian parents know it won’t be easy.
 The more hostile the culture to Christianity, the more danger their child faces.
 There will be want, discouragement, defeat, even threats of persecution.
 There will also be mountaintops, spiritual victories, and unexpected miracles.
 Does God understand a parent’s misgivings and broken heart when goodbyes are said?
 Yes, He experienced it firsthand.